 The Mediterranean Revival Style, also known as the Spanish Colonial Revival Style or the Spanish Eclectic style, is a remnant of the traditional Spanish architectural themes seen in Spain's early American colonial settlements.
 The traditional elements like clay tile roofs, round arch openings, and carved wooden doors follow the form of the early Spanish missions and are very distinctive.
 Other ornate decorative features draw from later periods of Spanish architecture and show the influence of Moorish, Byzantine, Gothic, or Renaissance design.
 This revival style became popular in the early 20th century after the Panama-California Exposition was held in San Diego in 1915.
 Exotic-themed architectural revivals (Egyptian, Moorish, Dutch Colonial, Swiss Chalet) were popular throughout the country in the period from 1920 to 1940.
-Many good examples of the Mediterranean Revival style remain in Pennsylvania.
+Many good examples of the Mediterranean Revival style remain in Pennsylvania, including in Mt.
+Lebanon, where many residences throughout the municipality as well as a few buildings in Uptown are characterized by the style.